kanmeugne/kanmeugne.github.io/_posts/modsim/2020-10-04-2d-grid-obstacles.md

 ---
 layout: page-fullwidth
 title:  "2D-Grid with obstacles in Simulation"
-teaser: "In a previous article, I shared a C++ project for grid manipulation.
+teaser: "In a previous article, I shared a C++ project for 2D-grid manipulation.
 I presented an architecture that could be easily extended to include different types of controls and views.
 In this post, I am showing a way it is to add obstacles manipulation to the porject and to keep track of them."
 tags:
     - sfml
     - cmake